Home > Destinations > North America > USA > Florida > Active Pursuits

 Camping

-Florida is literally dotted with RV parks (if you own such a vehicle, it's the least expensive way to spend your winters here).
+Florida is dotted with RV parks (if you own such a vehicle, it's the least expensive way to spend your winters here).
 But for the best tent camping, look to Florida's national preserves and 110 state parks and recreation areas.
 Options range from luxury sites with hot-water showers and cable TV hookups, to primitive island and beach camping with no facilities whatsoever.

 Regular and primitive camping in St. George Island State Park, near Apalachicola, is a bird-watcher's dream -- plus you'll be on one of the nation's most magnificent beaches.
 Equally great are the sands at St. Andrews State Park, in Panama City Beach (with sites right beside the bay).
 Other top spots are Fort DeSoto Park, in St. Pete Beach (more gorgeous bayside sites); the remarkably preserved Cayo Costa Island State Park, between Boca Grande and Captiva Island in Southwest Florida; Canaveral National Seashore, near the Kennedy Space Center; Anastasia State Park, in St. Augustine; Fort Clinch State Park, on Amelia Island; and Bill Baggs Cape Florida State Park, on Key Biscayne in Miami.
 Down in the Keys, the oceanside sites in Long Key State Park are about as nice as they get.